 As such, it can be seen there are overriding sustainability reasons for development to be carried out in the town centres within Flood Zones 2 and 3.
 The Sequential Test has therefore been applied to the town centre areas and considered to be satisfied in accordance with the requirements of the NPPF and its Planning Practice Guidance.
-Development in these town centres should be considered against the Exception Test to determine whether development can proceed safely with the flood risk managed.
-Due to the high proportion of land located within Flood Zones 2, 3a and 3b within the District, a number of special cases have been identified and addressed in Section 3.6 below.
+Development in these town centres should still be considered against the Exception Test to determine whether development can proceed safely with the flood risk managed.
+Some areas within the town centres are located within Flood Zone 3b (i.e. the functional floodplain).
+In these areas, development is highly restricted to certain vulnerability classifications as outlined in Table 2.2.
+As such, consideration should be given to the appropriateness of development in Flood Zone 3b, even if the Sequential Test is initially considered to be passed.

-Nevertheless, the EA has a statutory responsibility and must be consulted on all development applications located within Zones 2 and 3, including areas with critical drainage problems.
+The EA has a statutory responsibility and must be consulted on all development applications located within Zones 2 and 3, including areas with critical drainage problems.
 For all of these cases the EA will require the Council to demonstrate that there are no reasonable alternatives in lower flood risk categories available for development.

-In order to address this issue, an agreement was made between CCC and the EA with regard to the development of brownfield sites at these locations.
+In order to address this issue, an agreement was previously made between CCC and the EA as part of the original SFRA with regard to the development of brownfield sites in Whitstable and Herne Bay.
 This outlines a number of requirements for planning application within areas at risk of flooding from tidal sources, which have been summarised in the local Memorandum of Understanding (MoU).
+As the tidal modelling for Whitstable and Herne Bay is currently reviewed by the EA, the MoU has not yet been updated to include the latest model outputs.
+An updated version is proposed to be provided once the updated tidal modelling has been agreed.